 As with everything in life, there are pros and cons to living in Germany.
-In this guide, I lay out all the good and the bad you might encounter during your time in this beautiful country.
+In this guide, I lay out all the good and the bad you might encounter to evaluate what’s it like to live in Germany.

 The information in this guide is very subjective and based on my own experience.
 How you will experience Germany will, of course, depend on your cultural background and experiences.
 I hope this guide sheds some light on how life in Germany may look like for you.